White Paper: Concise Guide to E-discovery

 Document management system allows organizations to prepare for e-discovery with the help of tools like document profiling or metadata preservation, version control, audit trail, security and document retention.

-Docsvault offers two document management editions – Docsvault Small Business and Docsvault Enterprise.
-While the SB edition offers full range of document management software, Enterprise edition combines benefits of record management and web access along with document management.
+Docsvault offers three document management editions – Docsvault Small Business, Docsvault Enterprise and Docsvault Ultimate.
+While the SB edition offers a full range of document management software, Enterprise edition combines benefits of record management and web access along with document management and Docsvault Ultimate edition comes with all the features of our document management software along with power pack add-ons developed by Docsvault.
 Let us briefly have a look at all the tools that can help companies improve their customer service.

 How to Prepare for E-discovery?